The 9 Most Common Regrets People Have At The End Of Life

 Make time to go on a nature walk, take a nap, or meditate each and every day.

-8. I wish I’d have done more for others.
+8. They wish they had done more for others.

 Pick a cause that is special to you and consider donating a bit of your time or money to help someone in need.